Vic Elford: Career

 Elford started as a co-driver, partnering David Seigle-Morris in a Triumph TR3A.
 By 1961, he had acquired the confidence to see himself as a potential driver in his own right: the confidence was not shared by team manager Marcus Chambers, and Elford purchased a race-tuned Mini which he rallied as a privateer with limited success before selling it at the end of the season.
 1962 found him achieving success in several UK rallies driving a factory sponsored DKW Junior.
 The next year saw a return to Triumph, with Elford achieving fast times with the Triumph TR4s, although reliability of the cars in Elford's hands was disappointing, so Elford switched to Ford the following year: this was the beginning of a successful three-year rallying stint with the Ford Cortinas.

 In 1967, Elford was European rally champion in a works Porsche 911S.
 Among other victories, he won the 1968 Rally Monte Carlo in a Porsche 911S and, only a week later, the 24 Hours of Daytona in a Porsche 907, Porsche's first ever overall win in a 24-hour race.

 Winning the 1968 Targa Florio in this Porsche 907 with Umberto Maglioli.

-Later that year, he also won the Targa Florio teamed with veteran Umberto Maglioli in a famous come-from-behind race after he lost 18 minutes in the first lap due to a tyre failure.
+Later that year, Elford also won the Targa Florio teamed with veteran Umberto Maglioli in a famous come-from-behind race after he lost 18 minutes in the first lap due to a tyre failure.
 Elford then entered the French Grand Prix and finished fourth in his first F1 race – a wet one, too.

-By finishing the 1969 Monaco Grand Prix despite troubles, he became the first driver to do well in both famous events in Monte Carlo since Louis Chiron.
+By finishing the 1969 Monaco Grand Prix despite troubles, Elford became the first driver to do well in both famous events in Monte Carlo since Louis Chiron.